-The containment may have been breached (most likely at the weld to the base plate), and it very likely would have become wedged in the bottom of the vault (because the sides of the cylinder may have bent in and out or bent to one side).
-This would have damaged the air vents of the underground vault, perhaps crushing them and eliminating any circulating air.
+As a trained engineer, my thoughts are as follows.
+First, models can be wrong, as they have never been validated by any actual drops of fully loaded MPC-37 canisters to see what would happen.
+But intuition says that if the fully loaded, (~45 tons) 5/8" thick stainless steel canister had fallen the 18 feet, it would have suffered substantial damage, particularly at the bottom which takes the full weight of the rest of the cylinder.
+The containment of the canister may have been breached (most likely at the weld to the base plate), and it very likely would have become wedged in the bottom of the vault (because the sides of the cylinder may have bent in and out or bent to one side).
+The concrete would be damaged by the falling canister and the shock wave produced by the fall may damage other nearby canisters.
+The canister spreading to the sides would likely damage the air vents of the underground vault, perhaps crushing them and eliminating any circulating air.
 Then, the fuel may quickly overheat.
 If the fuel assemblies inside were also compromised, there is a risk that a critical reaction would have been sustained.
 It could have resulted in a meltdown or explosive scenario, contaminating the coastal area for many miles.
 It is unclear how anyone could then get the crumpled canister back out of the underground vault even if the canister containment boundary is not compromised.